microsoft/graphitation/website/docs/learn-graphql/guides/resolution.md

 #### A warning for statically typed language users

-For type-safe field resolver implementations, you will typicaly want to generate typings to use in your resolvers.
+For type-safe field resolver implementations, you will typically want to generate typings to use in your resolvers.
 By default, codegen tools will typically emit typings that _exactly_ match the schema types.
 What this means is that your field resolver function will be required to return the data for child fields already transformed according to the schema.
 I.e. this forces you to apply [greedy resolution](#-greedy-resolution).
 No bueno.

 You will therefore absolutely want to pick a codegen tool that allows you to specify custom model typings for specific schema types.
 In the TypeScript space, such tools include: